 We pay close attention to creating a safe and positive learning environment for everyone.
 Our skippers are really fun, friendly, skilled – and they know all the best places… you will love it!

-Come and get involved in planning the best expedition you can imagine!
+So come and get involved in planning the best expedition you can imagine!
 The most fun and memorable experiences, such as paddling a canoe from the mountains to the sea, learning to sail a gorgeous wooden boat alongside dugongs, whales, turtles and dolphins, camping on a beach, stargazing and storytelling by the fire… all started with an idea and an action plan.

 School camps and the Sea School Certificate